 In India, a confluence of forces has in recent years put enormous pressure on the real effective exchange rate to appreciate.
-Relative productivity growth of the traded goods sector has been higher than in most industrial countries that constitute final markets for India's exports, as well as relative to the domestic non-traded goods sector.
-Aggregate demand has been higher than supply, in part due to the large government budget deficit (centre and states together).
-And foreign investors have discovered India and are pouring money in.
+Relative productivity growth of the traded goods sector has been higher than in most industrial countries that constitute final markets for India's exports, as well as relative to the domestic non-traded goods sector.6 Aggregate demand has been higher than supply, in part due to the large government budget deficit (centre and states together).
+And foreign investors have been pouring money into India.